 Vicki and I arrived in Birmingham, Alabama, in May of 2005 with only a vision of building a ranch for teens and knowing only my mother, my wonderful brother Steve and his wife Karol and a great pastor, Chris Hodges of Church of the Highlands.
 We were introduced to Safe Harbor in August of 2005, and after some time of sharing visions, we were asked to take the reins of Safe Harbor and build the ranch with them.
 Safe Harbor’s Refuge programs were blessed by the Lord and was designed to come alongside parents and families who are struggling with teens who were making poor life choices.
 We loved the mission and all the volunteers involved with the program so we accepted.
 Over the years hundreds of families have been helped by the ministries of Safe Harbor.

 In 2009, Vicki and I felt the Lord tugging on our hearts to get more focused on the vision for the ranch, which resulted in the birthing of a new ministry called Transformation Ministries (TM).
 As part of this ministry we hope to build a ranch for teens call Transformation Ranch Ministry (T.R.M.).
-With a heavy heart and in obedience to God’s calling, I stepped down from my director position at Safe Harbor and went fulltime into Transformation Ministries.
+With a heavy heart and in obedience to God’s calling, I stepped down from my director position at Safe Harbor and went full time into Transformation Ministries.

 Our ministry of biblical counseling and inner healing has touched the lives of hundreds of people.
 Marriages and families have been restored through the power of God's Grace.
 After seven years of work and development, we currently have about 150 volunteers on our Vision Team.
 We have developed a 48-week, four part comprehensive School of Ministry where lay people are trained to minister boldly to the body of Christ.
 Our prayer ministry training has become a focal point of growth for TM, and we have both day and night classes to meet the needs of local churches.

 Over the past 10 years the vision for the ranch for teens is still on our hearts but is not yet in God's timing.
 But what God has begun for us is a new vision for a Healing House.
 A place where people from all around our city, state and country can come to receive the healing truth of the gospel of salvation as displayed through the power of God in signs and wonders of God's glory.
 We are training and equipping an army of prayer ministers who will be able to minister with power and authority the healing touch of Jesus to the sick and the oppressed.
 We also want to help veterans returning home from the war zones or that have been in previous conflicts that struggle with PTSD and other systemic conditions.
-We plan to provide a retreat center to help both men and women struggling with PTSD and/or addiction issues in a safe environment that is geared to help both them and their families.
+We have a retreat center, called "The Mill" to help both men and women struggling with PTSD and/or addiction issues in a safe environment that is geared to help both them and their families.